sst/sst/www/docs/constructs/api.md

 });
 ```

-So in the above example, the `GET /notes` function doesn't use the `srcPath` that is set in the `defaultFunctionProps`.
+So in the above example, the `GET /notes` function doesn't use the `srcPath` that is set in the `functionProps`.
 It'll instead use the one that is defined in the function definition (`services/functions/`).

 ### Getting the function for a route